Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 - Add Target Damage Compatibility.

 ## v11.308.5
-- Update interface code.
+- Update core code.

 ## v11.308.4
 - Update Compatibility with PF2e 5.4.4

 ## v11.308.3
-- Update interface code.
+- Update core code.
 - Update Dark theme.
 - fix an issue where the modifiers was invisible in the chat.
 - Update Compatibility with PF2e 5.4.2